Basque Cheese and Txakoli Wine

 White, White wiiiiine!

 There’s a Spanish expression that roughly translates as, ‘With bread and wine you walk the road’.
 We’ve already eaten the bread and cheese.
 We’ll find the wine on the coast, in the hills overlooking the Cantabrian Sea, the ideal place for growing the grapes from which txakoli is born - a typical Basque white wine with a slight acidity, ideal to pair with fish.
-We’ll visit a small sustainable winery that uses traditional methods and grapes grown in Hondarribi, Zuri and Beltza.
+We’ll visit a small sustainable winery that uses traditional methods and grapes called Hondarrabi Zuri and Hondarrabi Beltza.
 Thus you’ll learn the intricacies and power of txakoli.

 All this will take place near Getaria, the coastal town through which we’ll take a short walk before eating.
 Getaria is not only the home of a mountain with a mouse-shaped profile, but it’s the hometown of two of the most well-known Basques: Juan Sebastián Elcano (the first to go around the world) and Cristóbal Balenciaga (the international designer known as the Prince of Fashion).
 More: Getaria is famous for its charcoal-grilled fish, omnipresent in the streets closest to the port…so it makes sense to have lunch here.
 Do you need a more compelling reason?
 Getaria continues to be one of the most important fishing ports in Gipuzkoa - most of the fish served here is caught just 100 meters (!) from where we are.